-- Participation: Sub-interns will be expected to participate in the assigned ward team by taking admissions, daily rounds with R3/Fellow after pre-rounding, daily communication with attending physicians, discharges, documentation, and overnight call responsibilities which may include cross cover on the entire team.
+- 1. Participation: Sub-interns will be expected to participate in the assigned ward team by taking admissions, daily rounds with R3 after pre-rounding, daily communication with attending physicians, discharges, documentation, and overnight call responsibilities which may include cross cover.
 Rounding will be completed in the same format as the rest of the team.
-On the general hospitalist medicine services, Primary Children's Hospital introduced Family-centered rounding in 2016.
+Primary Children's Hospital introduced Family-centered rounding in 2016.
 If needed, this will be covered in orientation. - 2.
 Patient Load: Sub-interns will be expected to carry between 4-6 patients on a daily basis.
 Occasionally students may be expected to round on more patients during situations where cross-cover is needed on other team member's patients. - 3.
 Hours: Students are ensured to have one day off per week averaged over the 4-week rotation.
 This may be a weekend day or a weekday depending on the schedule of the other team members.
 The days off should be organized with the supervising resident on the team.
-Daily, the student will be expected to obtain check-out from the team member covering overnight call between 6 to 6:30 am.
+Daily, the student will be expected to follow the similar schedule of the interns.
+They will obtain check-out from the team member covering overnight call between 6 to 6:30 am.
 Typically the day finishes between 5 or 6 pm but this may vary depending on afternoon admissions. - 4.
-Didactic Sessions: Sub-interns should attend morning report between 8:00 9:00 on Monday, Wednesday, and board review on Tuesdays at 8am and Grand Rounds at 8am on Thursday.
-Students are encouraged to attend weekday noon conferences for didactic lectures.
+Didactic Sessions: Sub-interns should attend morning report between 8:15 8:45 on Monday, Wednesday, and board review on Tuesdays at 8am and Grand Rounds at 8am on Thursday.
+Students are encouraged to attend weekday noon conferences for didactic lectures. - 5.
+Overnight Shifts: Pediatric Sub-interns will complete two (2) night shifts during the month-long course.

-5. Call: Core Sub-I students need to complete 4 28-hour (24 hour shift + 4 hours to create safe transitions [rounding, completing notes, etc.]) in-hospital overnight shifts during their 28 day rotation.
 This will also include some weekend days.
-Post-call students should leave the hospital no later than 12 o'clock noon.
+On the day of the over-night shift, students will report to their team room at 5pm and plan to work until after sign-out the next morning.
 You will be shown your assigned call room during the Orientation tour.
-For call schedule conflicts please contact Ashley Crompton to see if an alternative day can be arranged.
+You are expected to discuss with your team and fellow sub-interns which nights work best.
+Please aim to have only one sub-intern on for a given night shift.
+For schedule conflicts please contact ped.education@hsc.utah.edu to see if an alternative day can be arranged. - 6.
+Schedule: Once the sub-intern has decided on preferred overnights and days off, please contact ped.education@hsc.utah.edu so that we can finalize your schedule and assign days in Smart Web, (our communication/paging program).

-\\\Please refer to the Clinical Curriculum Procedures and Practices for detailed information on Clinical Curriculum Supervision of Medical Students.
+Please refer to the Clinical Curriculum Procedures and Practices for detailed information on Clinical Curriculum Supervision of Medical Students.